ANRGUSC/DNAD/README.md

 ```
 ipsumdump -tsSdDlpF -r botnet-capture-20110810-neris.pcap > botnet_summary.ipsum
 ```
+Signle input file, 1botnet.ipsum, is given in a repository.

 ## Code Structure
 - `local_pro.py`: Process the Ipsum file locally and split the traffic into multiple independent streams based on the hash value of the IP adresses.